Image

 Many AE graduate students receive financial support for their graduate studies through graduate research assistantships (GRA) or graduate teaching assistantships (GTA).
-The School cannot guarantee assignment to these paying positions, but every effort is made to match appropriate students to available slots and to assist students in bridging occasional gaps in funding.
-The final decisions for GRAs in AE are made by individual faculty; GTA assignments are made by the associate chair of the AE Graduate Program.
+The AE School cannot guarantee assignment to these paying positions, but every effort is made to match appropriate students to available slots and to assist students in bridging occasional gaps in funding.
+The final decisions for GRAs in AE are made by individual faculty; GTA assignments are made by the AE School's Director of Graduate Teaching.

-Additional information about paying for grad school, Graduate Assistantships, fellowships, loans, and off-campus employment options is available on the Office of Graduate Studies site.
+Additional information about paying for grad school, Graduate Assistantships, fellowships, loans, and off-campus employment options is available on the Office of Graduate Studies website.

 For more information on demographics, admissions, and time-to-degree for doctoral students in our program, go to Doctoral Student Statistics.
 Enter the search criteria for Aerospace Engineering.